 - Where frequent-flyer points or similar rewards points have been used and the loss of such points cannot be recovered from any other source, the retail cost at time of booking will be used as the cost.

-- Cover provided by the Cruise pack is subject to the general exclusions shown at What we don’t cover at all in the Product Disclosure Statement and Policy Wording.
+- Cover provided by the Cruise Add-On is subject to the general exclusions shown at What we don’t cover at all in the Product Disclosure Statement and Policy Wording.
 However we will not apply general exclusion relating to cruises to your policy.

 Onboard medical treatment and evacuation for emergency medical assistance